 - However, cobalt only has a limited availability in nature, and is also toxic – making it difficult to manufacture on a large scale

 - Therefore, manganese is used as a low-cost substitution which also has a high thermal threshold

 - By combining these three metals, the benefits are maximised while the drawbacks are kept as limited as possible

-The use of laser welding in this industry
+What is the use of laser welding in this industry?